softdev15/slate/source/index.html.md

 ```

 ## Organization Endpoint
 The Organizations list represents businesses that might be referenced in the documents you send Shipamax to processes (for exmaple, the Shipper on a House Bill of Lading, a Supplier on a Commercial Invoice Creditor etc.).
-The organisation list is used to improve the accuracy of the parsing process, making sure the most likely organisation is selected.
+The organization list is used to improve the accuracy of the parsing process, making sure the most likely organization is selected.
 Each Organization must have a unique identifier provided by you (referred to as `externalId`), this is usually the identifier used in your own system.
 Each organization added is assigned an internal ID unique to Shipamax (referred to as `org_id`).
-This ID is required in order to DELETE/PATCH the organisation as well as adding Names and Addresses to the Organization
+This ID is required in order to DELETE/PATCH the organization as well as adding Names and Addresses to the Organization

 ### Attributes